sekro/smart_checksum/README.md

   --save_often         If given DB will be saved every time after a new
                        checksum was calculated
-  --verbose            spams your screen
+  --verbose            spams your screen --gen_plain_checksum_file
+                       generates a plain text checksum file with relative path from TARGET
 ```